Kegel exercise is also referred to as a pelvic floor exercise. It involves intentionally contracting and then relaxing the pelvic floor muscles.

 Whenever you feel like these exercises are getting easier, you can increase the duration of the contraction.
 It is important to try all of the three techniques as one of them may best train you to have multiple orgasms and overcome premature ejaculation.

 Discontinue your Kegel routine when you notice you are having a hard time getting or maintaining an erection.
 This is also recommended when you feel sore or tense during the exercise.
 Sometimes, these are signs that you have overdone your Kegels or you did not do them correctly.
 Rest for at least one week, and start again when the problem resolves.

 Don’t tighten your muscles too tight.
 The contractions should not take serious efforts to the point of feeling uncomfortable.

 Don’t hold the contraction for too long.
 You should be able to relax the muscles in between contractions.
 The goal of pelvic floor exercises is to train you to be able to tighten the correct muscles and relax them at will.

 Best Times to do Kegels

-Fit in one set of your Kegel exercises with your daily routines, like when you are brushing your teeth or waiting in line.
+Fit in one set of your Kegel exercises with your daily routines.
+For Example, when you are brushing your teeth or waiting in line.

-It is recommended to do a set of Kegel after urinating to encourage the last drops of urine to come out.
+It is recommended to do a set of Kegels after urinating to encourage the last drops of urine to come out.

-Try to tighten your pelvic floor muscles before any activity that pressures your abdomen area (like coughing, heavy lifting, laughing or sneezing).
+Try to tighten your pelvic floor muscles before any activity that pressures your abdomen area.
+For example, coughing, heavy lifting, laughing, or sneezing.

 When to See Results